ianthehenry/bauble/studio/html/about/content.md

 Bauble owes its existence to the work of [Inigo Quilez](https://iquilezles.org/articles/).
 Most of the signed distance functions that Bauble produces are either based on or inspired by the code that Inigo Quilez has published.

-Bauble would also not be possible without [CodeMirror](https://codemirror.net/), an excellent editor component, so thanks to [Marijn Haverbeke](https://marijnhaverbeke.nl/) for making such an awesome tool.
+Bauble would also not be possible without [CodeMirror](https://codemirror.net/), an excellent editor component, so thanks to [Marijn Haverbeke](https://marijnhaverbeke.nl/) for making such a useful tool.

 Bauble includes [fast procedural noise functions](https://stegu.github.io/webgl-noise/webdemo/) written by [Stefan Gustavson](https://github.com/stegu), so a huge thanks for sharing those with the procedural art community.